codesempai/Robotic-Arm-python-Arduino-/Robotic Arm (python  Arduino)/Python/README.md

-# Upload stander pyfamata in Arduino circuit and run this python code
+# Upload stander farmata in Arduino circuit and run this python code